pramnora/Powershell/README.md

 Powershell ISE/Integrated Scripting Environment...which makes it easier to write/debug longer scripts...as opposed to running shor snippets of code.

+## Powershell Help

+Get-Help

+Get-Command

+Get-Alias

+Each of the above commands will get you Powershell Help.

 ## Installation

 ### Install: WSL/Windows Subsystem for Linux